ipdk-io/stratum-deps/docs/building-acc-stratum-deps.md

 The Host and Target libraries must be the same version.

-## 2. Preparing the System
+## Prerequisites

-There are several things to do before you can build the dependencies.
+Before you build the dependencies, you need to:

 - Install CMake 3.15 or above